Policy last updated

 Support for schools

-The department supports schools to meet their mandatory compliance obligations through the work of the Asset Management Reform Implementation (AMRI) unit which supports schools with managing their essential safety measures and annual contracts.
+The department supports schools to meet their mandatory compliance obligations through the work of the Asset Management Reform Implementation (AMRI) unit which supports schools with managing their Essential Safety Measures and annual contracts.
 In addition, the School Asset Leadership team provides direct guidance and support to schools on request and the School Maintenance Advice and Planning team provides support to schools to complete and operationalise their School Maintenance Plans.
 These teams can be contacted on the number and email in the ‘Contacts’ section of this policy.

 Where a school has insufficient funds for critical repairs costing $5,000 or more they may apply for assistance through the Emergency Maintenance Program.

 AIMS will support schools in managing and keeping records on mandatory obligations through the automatic and manual scheduling of required tasks.
-Schools not yet provided access to AIMS must continue to maintain manual records that reflect the completion of obligations.

 Funding